 Sometimes, it’s okay to break the rules.

 I’m not talking about doing it randomly, but with a purpose.
-Choose to break the rules that limit you, not just because you don’t like.
-Break the rules but consider the consequences on the rest, not only on you.
+Choose to break the rules that limit you, not just because you don’t like them.
+Break the rules, but consider the consequences on the rest, not only on you.

 Start a Fire on Purpose

 Breaking the rules just for the sake of it makes no sense.
-Continually challenging everything is not courage, but lack of focus.
-That we can transgress something, doesn’t mean we have to do it.
+Continually challenging everything is not courage but a lack of focus.
+Just because we can transgress something doesn’t mean we have to do it.